alexharri/website/posts/icelandic-name-declension-trie.md

 node.children = newChildren;
 ```

 This concludes the implementation.
-The full implementation is a bit long so I won't show it in full here -- you can view it in this [gist on GitHub][mergeLeavesWithCommonValues].
+The full implementation is a bit long, so I won't show it in full here -- you can view it in this [gist on GitHub][mergeLeavesWithCommonValues].

 [mergeLeavesWithCommonValues]: https://gist.github.com/alexharri/5dfc904643ac22c76bf913adae40a3a8